Devon-Brady/node-db3-project/README.md

 Follow these steps for completing your project.

 - [ ] Submit to Canvas a pull request to merge `<firstName-lastName>` Branch into master (student's Repo). **Please don't merge your own pull request**

+Will finish this when I have time tomorrow or friday